bitcraze/crazyflie-firmware/docs/functional-areas/cpx/index.md

 Today there's a few transports implemented in different parts of the Crazyflie:

-* CRTP: CPX packages can be carried over CRTP and will continue to be routed from the STM32
 * WiFi/TCP: CPX packages can be sent over WiFi/TCP using for example the AI-deck
 * SPI: This is used between the GAP8 and the ESP32 on the AI-deck
 * UART: This is used between the STM32 on the Crazyflie and the ESP32 on the AI-deck